radical-cybertools/ROSE/docs/user-guide/basic-acl-workflow.md

     return Task(executable=f'python3 active.py')
 ```

-Optionally, you can specifiy a metric to monitor and act as a condition to terminate once your resuls reach the spcified value:
+Optionally, you can specify a metric to monitor and act as a condition to terminate once your results reach the specified value:
 !!! tip

     Specifying both `@acl.as_stop_criterion` and `max_iter` will cause ROSE to follow whichever constraint is satisfied first.